Damocles-fr/PPJF/README HOW TO QUICK INSTALL.txt

     Test it — done (if not, see workaround below)
     Many tips for the best jellyfin experience in the full readme

-6) Optionnal : Hide the Powerscript windows at Potplayer launch Install-PPJF-HiddenProtocol.ps1 must be in default PotPlayerJellyfin folder. it require VBScript installed on Windows 11
+6) Optionnal : Hide the Powerscript window at Potplayer launch Install-PPJF-HiddenProtocol.ps1 must be in default PotPlayerJellyfin folder. it require VBScript installed on Windows 11
 	Run the file Install-PPJF-HiddenProtocol.ps1 (Right click and Run with PowerShell)